In the event of a dental emergency, call Dr. Drew Shulman’s office at (215) 372-1142.

 Contact our dentist office immediately if you have a knocked out tooth.
-If possible, retrieve the lost tooth and place it in a cup of saliva or milk to transport it to us.
-A tooth that is preserved like this may be able to surgically place the tooth back into its socket within one hour of loss.
-Dental implants, dental bridges, and dentures can be used to replace the missing tooth if it cannot be rescued.
+If possible, retrieve the lost tooth and place it in a cup of milk or your own saliva.
+Your dentist may be able to surgically place the tooth back into its socket within one hour of loss.
+Dental implants, dental bridges, and dentures can replace the missing tooth if you can not rescue it.

 What do I do if I am feeling severe tooth pain?

 You can take an over the counter pain reliever to improve symptoms.
 In severe cases, tooth decay or an abscess may be causing your pain.
 Schedule a visit with Dr. Shulman if pain persists and apply a cold compress if you are experiencing swelling.
 Address mild to moderate tooth pain today before it becomes a bigger problem.

 What do I do if my dental crown or filling breaks or falls out?

 Contact our Philadelphia office and Dr. Shulman will be able to construct and fit you with a new dental restoration.
-Do not attempt to re-glue your restoration or reach your crown or filling.
+Do not attempt to re-glue your restoration or reattach your crown or filling.
 Place your crown or filling in a container for safe keeping.